Slashdot

 Because this year sucks.

-they should have spent more on (Score:2)
+they should have spent more on (Score:3)

 Ironic (Score:2)